-In September 2004, the park closed for good.
+Then in September 2004, the park closed for good.
 The land was slated for condominiums and the rides were sold and distributed around the country.
 Fond memories were all that was left of what had once been the Northwest Florida gulf coast’s place of summer fun and childhood dreams.

 Opened in 1963, the original Miracle Strip Amusement Park was a traditional seaside park of “old Florida,” with a twist.
 While most of the rides like the Ferris wheel and the roller coaster were in the open air, several of the rides were placed inside dome-shaped buildings where lighting, smoke, mirrors, and pounding music created special effects.
 Best of all, for summer visitors wanting to escape the heat, these buildings were air conditioned.

 Rides like Dante’s Inferno and the Abominable Snowman were popular, as was the Starliner, a wooden roller coaster built in 1963 and sold to Cypress Gardens in 2004.
-It was the oldest roller coast in Florida until 2009 when Cypress Gardens closed.
-Other rides included the Big Eli Ferris wheel which gave a sweeping view of Panama City Beach from the top, as well as several rides like the Carousel for younger children.
+It was the oldest roller coast in Florida until 2009 when Cypress Gardens closed and the coaster was disassembled and put into storage.

 Currently the Meeks have found and refurbished the Carousel, the Balloon ride, the Biplane ride, and the Sea Dragon.
-They also found an exact replica of the Ferris wheel built in 1975.
+They also found an exact replica of the Big Eli Ferris wheel built in 1975.
 Other restored rides include the Tilt-a-Whirl, the Scrambler, and old fashioned hand-crank cars that look like train engines and run on a track.
 There is also the Sock Hop Bouncing Pillow that is more fun than jumping on the bed.

 Northwest Florida is an ideal location for the Butterfly House since it on the direct migration route for butterflies traveling back and forth from South America.
 The Miracle Strip Butterfly House is one of only two such facilities in the region.
 The other is the Panhandle Butterfly House in Navarre which is open from April to November.
 There is also a Butterfly Garden at the Tallahassee Museum.